timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 part of their infrastructure, and helps publishers avoid - if possible - changes in published RPKI objects that are needed during these windows.

-## Availability and Data Loss
+## Availability

-The Publication Server MUST ensure high availability of the [@!RFC8181] publication protocol.
-If this protocol is not available then this will prevent publishers from updating their ROAs and renewing their manifests and CRLs.
+Short outages of an [@!RFC8181] publication server will not affect RPs as long as the corresponding RRDP and RSYNC repositories remain available.
+However, such outages prevent publishers from updating their ROAs and renewing their manifests and CRLs in a timely manner.

+The propagation time between CA ROA generation and the ultimate use of resulting VRPs in routers is described in table 2 of [@rpki-time-in-flight] and varies between 15 and 95 minutes for the repositories that were the subject of this study.
+As seen in this study, the delay between signing and publication can be a major contributant to long propogation times.

+Publication Servers SHOULD therefore aim for high availability of the [@!RFC8181] publication protocol.

+## Data Loss

 Publication Servers MUST aim to minimise data loss in case of severe server outages.
 If a server restore is needed and a content regression has occured due